The CSS Box Model explained

 The CSS box model is divided into two kinds: the extrinsically-sized box, which controls the width of child content.
 This is the default behavior of browsers and gives you the most flexibility.
 However, there are some differences between the two models.
 For instance, the horizontal expansion of a box has different effects in different browsers.

 The CSS box model is a fundamental part of CSS, but it’s sometimes difficult to grasp.
-Understanding how this model works can make your CSS writing more straightforward and more predictable.
+Understanding how this model works can make your CSS writing more straightforward and predictable.

 Border